hdiresearch/hdiresearch.github.io/index.md

 +--  {.row}
 +--   {.col-sm-4}

-Human-Data Interaction (HDI) is a research agenda concerned with the increasingly pervasive data collection and analysis of our everyday lives.
+Human-Data Interaction (HDI) is concerned with the increasingly pervasive data collection our lives are subject to, and the way this is opaque to most people.

 =--

 +--   {.col-sm-4}

-Data, collected about and by us, is analysed and inferences about our personalities and behaviour are drawn from the results and acted upon.
+This data, collected about and by us, is analysed and inferences about our personalities and behaviour are drawn from the results and acted upon.

 =--